London Feb 2020

 George is an American investor, writer, economist, techno-utopian advocate, and co-founder of the Discovery Institute.
 His 1981 bestseller Wealth and Poverty advanced a case for supply-side economics and capitalism during the Reagan administration.

 Steve Shadders has been involved in Bitcoin infrastructure since early 2011.
 He is passionate about the future role of Bitcoin in reshaping the world and contributes his ecosystem-wide perspective to support the realization of Satoshi's vision.

-Thomas Moser is an Alternate Member of the Governing Board of the Swiss National Bank.
-Before he was an Executive Director at the International Monetary Fund (IMF) in Washington, D.C., USA.
+Thomas is an Alternate Member of the Governing Board of the Swiss National Bank and holds a Ph.D. in Economics from the University of Zurich.
+From 2006 to 2009, he was Executive Director at the IMF in Washington, D.C.

 Ian Grigg has some 24 years in the field, having built the first digital cash and digital assets exchange back in 1995-1996.